 Subd.
 2. Duties related to the registry program.
-Directs the office to administer the registry program, provide patients with information on federally approved clinical trials using medical cannabis and medical cannabis products, maintain safety criteria with which patients must comply to participate in the registry program, report on the range of recommended dosages and chemical compositions of medical cannabis for each qualifying medical condition, annually consult with cannabis businesses about the medical cannabis and medical cannabis and medical cannabis and medical cannabis products available to patients, and post on the office's website a list of the medical cannabis and medical cannabis products offered by each cannabis retailer or medical cannabis businesses.
+Directs the office to administer the registry program, provide patients with information on federally approved clinical trials using medical cannabis and medical cannabis products, maintain safety criteria with which patients must comply to participate in the registry program, report on the range of recommended dosages and chemical compositions of medical cannabis for each qualifying medical condition, annually consult with cannabis businesses about the medical cannabis and medical cannabis products available to patients, and post on the office's website a list of the medical cannabis and medical cannabis products offered by each cannabis retailer or medical cannabis business.